-A few weeks ago I mentioned that I was willing to answer any and all questions.
+A few weeks ago I mentioned that I was willing to answer any and all Questions and Answers.
 I was expecting more design related questions, but it seems that the majority of you wanted to know if I am related to this woman:

 Laura Ingalls Wilder